ready4god2513/our-boxen/README.md

 * Backblaze installer

 ### Shell setup and Environment variables
-Boxen ensures it is first in your $PATH so there is no confusion to where your Ruby binary is.
+Boxen ensures it is first in your $PATH so there is no more confusion to where your Ruby/Python/gem/etc. binary is.
 Additionally, Boxen setups up handy shell variables for Boxen and all services installed through Boxen.
 For example:
 * `$BOXEN_HOME`
 * `$BOXEN_REDIS_URL`
-* `BOXEN_POSTGRESQL_HOST`
+* `$BOXEN_POSTGRESQL_HOST`
-* `BOXEN_POSTGRESQL_PORT`
+* `$BOXEN_POSTGRESQL_PORT`

 Run `boxen --env` to see a full list.

 ### Customizing your Boxen install
 You can setup Boxen to install additional software or configuration by editing your personal .pp manifest file at `modules/people/manifests/$YOUR_GITHUB_HANDLE.pp`.
-This is useful if you want to install your dotfiles, change your shell, or other important tasks.
+This is useful if you want to do things like install your dotfiles, change your shell, or other important tasks.
 See [Sean Knox](https://github.com/seanknox) for help setting up a custom manifest, or take a look at an example one here [here](https://github.com/boxen/our-boxen/blob/master/modules/people/README.md).

 ## Initial Setup for the dabo_act Project